kubecost/docs/custom-prom.md

 __Required Steps__

-1. During the helm install process, copy [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml).
-Then update the following parameters:
+1. Copy [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml) and update the following parameters:

    `promtheus.fqdn` to match your local Prometheus with this format `http://<prometheus-server-service-name>.<prometheus-server-namespace>.svc.cluster.local`
    `prometheus.enabled` set to `false`

+   Pass this updated file to the Kubecost helm install command with `--values values.yaml`

 2. <a name="scrape-configs"></a>Have your Prometheus scrape the cost-model `/metrics` endpoint.
 These metrics are needed for reporting accurate pricing data.
 Here is an example scrape config: